tfitzpat/accellera-style-guide/accellera/chapter-4.md

 ### 4.2.4 Numbering clauses and subclauses

 All clause and subclause headings should consist of a number and a concise, meaningful, title.
 The numbering shall use Western Arabic numerals in sequence.
 The number of a clause (first-level) shall contain a number followed by a decimal point.
 A second-level subclause should be numbered by adding a number to the clause number (e.g., 5.1).
 For third-level subclauses and below, an additional decimal point and number is added (e.g., 5.1.1).
+Note that subclauses do not have a trailing period, only clause headings have this.

 ## 4.3 Backmatter

-TODO
+The backmatter of a standard includes pages in the following order:

+1. Annexes
+2. Index
+3. Back cover

-### 4.3.1 Annex
+### 4.3.1 Annexes

-TODO
+The use of annexes is optional but recommended.
+Often bibliography or glossary is added to the standard.
+#### 4.3.1.1 Ordering annexes

+Annex headings shall use alphabet characters in uppercase (e.g. Annex A, Annex B, etc.) and shall *not* contain the title in the same line.
+Instead, the following line should indicate whether the annex is normative or informative, by explicitly stating this in between parentheses, e.g. (normative) and (informative) respectively.
+The title of the annex follows next.
+The order of normative and informative annexes is not prescribed and therefore can be intermixed.

+In the table of contents and PDF bookmarks, the annex header, normative or informative statement (in between parentheses) and title shall be captured in a single line.

+The bibliography should be defined as annex, and is either the first or last annex of the standard.
+If a glossary exists, it should either be the last annex, or it should immediately precede the bibliography (if the bibliography is the last annex).

+#### 4.3.1.2 Normative and Informative annexes

+A standard may contain one or more normative and informative annexes.
+Normative annexes are required for implementation of the standard.
+Informative annexes are not part of the standard, and considered for information only.

+#### 4.3.1.3 Bibliography, glossary

+The inclusion of a bibliography amd glossary is optional.
+A bibliography or glossary shall be the title of the annex, and not replace the annex heading.
+Both bibliography amd glossary shall be labelled informative.
+When a bibliography is implemented, it shall be either the first or last annex of the standard.
+If a glossary is implemented, it should be either be the last annex, or it should immediately precede the bibliography (if the bibliography is the last annex).

 ### 4.3.2 Index

-TODO
+The inclusion of an index is optional.
+An index is the before-last section in the document, followed by the back cover.
+The index contains a list of most relevant keywords defined in the standard, and each keyword is reference by a page number.
+Preferably, each reference to a page is a hyperlink to the actual section where the keyword is defined.
+The number of references for each keyword or shall be limited to one or two.

 ### 4.3.3 Back cover

-TODO
+The back cover page is optional for Accellera standard documents.
+It often shows the identity of the standards developing organization using a graphical representation.
+A back cover might be empty.
+The back cover is the last element in the PDF bookmarks.